AloysiusDJ/MLND/capstone/report.md

 The various distributions of the Features are displayed below:

 #### Observations:
    The distributions for number of students does not have a normal distribution and skewed to left, as there are large universities and small private colleges.
 The disctribution for niversity spending on students is highly skewed to the left, as few famous universities have huge endowments while most others do not have that type of funding to spend on students.
 Hence we may have to do log-transformation for these features so they do not negatively affect the performance of a learning algorithm.
 <img src="images/output_11_1.png" />

    The distribution of other featues namely student cost, admission rate, completion rate, retention rate and SAT scores generally have somewhat normal distributions which might be good enough for this prediction.
 <img src="images/output_11_2.png" />
 <img src="images/output_11_3.png" />
 <img src="images/output_11_4.png" />

    The distribution for the target Earning variable is shown below.
+It is skewed to the left as more students earn less than 50K as we saw in the statistics section above.
 <img src="images/output_11_0.png" />